Philip Bond

-Philip J. Bond (born 11 July 1966, in Lancashire) is a British comic book artist, who first came to prominence in the late 1980s on Deadline magazine, and later through a number of collaborations with British writers for the DC Comics imprint Vertigo.
+Philip John Bond (born 11 July 1966) is a British comic book artist, who first came to prominence in the late 1980s on Deadline magazine, and later through a number of collaborations with British writers for the DC Comics imprint Vertigo.

 Biography

 Early life, career and Deadline

 Bond was born in Lancashire, England in 1966, and is the son of a preacher.
 His earliest comics work came out of his being "active in the British alternative comics scene from 1987," and he writes on his website that, in 1988: